Resources & references

 United States (USA)

-This book chapter provides an overview of research on Adverse Childhood Experiences (ACEs), descriptions of key components of resilience in child development and trauma-informed care, and recommendations for music therapists.
-How can music therapy foster resilience in children who have lived though adverse experiences?
-How can music therapists provide trauma-informed care to their most vulnerable clients?
+Read an overview of research on Adverse Childhood Experiences (ACEs) from the book Trauma-Informed Music Therapy, descriptions of key components of resilience in child development and trauma-informed care, and recommendations for music therapists.

 Improved motor skills in autistic children after three weeks of neurologic music therapy via telehealth: a pilot study